Taking Your HIV Medicine as Prescribed

 If taken as prescribed, HIV medicine can reduce the amount of HIV in your blood (also called your viral load) to a very low level.
 This is called viral suppression.

-If your viral load is so low that a standard lab can’t detect it, this is called having an undetectable viral load.
-People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
+A viral load that is so low that a standard lab can’t detect it is called having an undetectable viral load.
+People living with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.

 People on ART take a combination of HIV medicines called an HIV treatment regimen.
 There are two types of HIV treatment: pills and shots.
 Pills are recommended for people who are just starting HIV treatment.
 There are several FDA-approved combinations of HIV medicines that are available in a single pill.

-People who have had an undetectable viral load (or have been virally suppressed) for at least three months may consider shots.
+People who have had an undetectable viral load (or have been virally suppressed) for at least 3 months may consider shots.

 Taking HIV Treatment Shots